B1nus/wezy/README.md

 ```
 You can always explicitly declare the type of a variable, but you don't need to. crust defaults to the `i64` and `f64` types if no epxlicit type is given, same goes for strings which default to `array_i8` and ranges which default to `range_i64` and `range_f64`.
 Arrays can be written as either a list of values `[1, 2, 3]` or a string `"Hello world!"` (which is just an array of `i8`).
 The `slice` type is the same as an array but with an unknown size at compile time.
 Create a dynamically sized slice with `slice_i32 dynamic_slice = list(i32)` (`i32` can be any type of your choosing).
 Indexing is done with either a range of integers or just an integer, `slice = array[1..5]` and `element = array[3]`.
 Please note that any size of integer is allowed for indexing.
 > [!NOTE]
 > crust will infer and coerce certain types and values.
 A smaller integer can and will implicitly coerce into a larger integer.
 Same goes for floats and same goes for arrays implicitly coercing into slices.
+Integers also coerce into floats implitly, to make expressions such as `1 + 1.5` valid (This coercion is supported from webassembly, which is nice, I thought I would have to do it manually).
 # Struct and Enums
 crust provides ways to define your own types using the keywords `enum` and `struct`.
 Here we define a `struct` called `file`:
 ```